MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-states.md

 1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.

-1. Hover over the blue buttons in the sidebar navigation menu.
+1. Hover over the blue links in the sidebar navigation menu.
 The menu animations run.

     :::image type="complex" source="../media/a11y-testing-hover.msft.png" alt-text="The menu item showing different colors when the mouse pointer is over it" lightbox="../media/a11y-testing-hover.msft.png":::
         The menu item showing different colors when the mouse pointer is over it